The following program revision was offered beginning with the 2016-2017 cohort.

 |351-306-LE||PHYSICAL AND NEUROLOGICAL IMPAIRMENTS||(2-2-2) 60 HRS / 2 CR|

-This course covers several physical and neurological impairments frequently encountered by special care counsellors and provides a basic understanding of their causes and characteristics.
-Students learn how to assess the client’s functional autonomy and the impact of the impairment on their cognitive, emotional, and social functioning.
-They explore activities and intervention strategies aimed at maintaining or improving the linguistic, intellectual and psychomotor developmental domains.
+This course covers several physical and neurological impairments frequently encountered by special care counsellors and provides a basic understanding of their characteristics (definitions, causes, symptoms, prevalence, and comorbidity).
+Students will learn how to assess the impact of the impairment on the physical, psychological, cognitive, social and moral functioning of these clientele groups.
+They will examine best practices with respect to maintaining or improving the clientele’s functional autonomy and quality of life to support well-being by exploring relevant approaches, interventions, and strategies.
 Students also receive training in basic transfer and mobility techniques.

 NOTE: A student who has not successfully completed all first, second, and third semester program-specific courses may not be permitted to take Fieldwork II.
 Exceptions may be made on a case by case basis.